Long Melford to Sudbury Three Mills walk

 A terrific piece of countryside..

-Turn right following the pavement for 200 yds or so looking out for a FP sign to your right.
+Turn right following the pavement for 200 metres or so until reaching a FP sign to your right just past a pedestrian crossing.
 Turn right and follow this path (which is also a small road so look out for traffic), until reaching Brundon Mill pond.
-Be ready to be amazed by the sight
+Be ready to be amazed by the sight of many swans.

 The Mill pond now appears to be a breeding ground for swans, and as many as 20 or 30 can often be seen here.
 A glorious sight at any time of the year